trizin/avax-subnet-customization/README.md

 ### Game.sol
 A simple contract I made for the sake of this tutorial.

 Basically, the player calls the `play` function with sending some `LUCK` tokens.
-The function generates a random number and by 50% chance, the player gets 2x the amount of tokens, otherwise, the tokens are stuck in the contract.
+The function generates a random number and by 50% chance, the player gets 2x the amount of tokens; otherwise, the tokens are stuck in the contract.

 ```solidity
 pragma solidity ^0.8.7;